centreon/centreon-documentation/cloud/security/security.md

 | 4.0 - 6.9 | 96 working hours | 15 days |
 | 0.1 – 3.9 | 120 working hours | 30 days |

 Note: Fixing infrastructure vulnerabilities can be subject to extended time limits and can depend on providers publishing fixes (hosting provider, OS publisher).
-Centreon is commited to reacting as soon as possible should such a situation arise.
+Centreon is committed to reacting as soon as possible should such a situation arise.

 ### Rewards program